 Smart glasses with AR and MR capabilities enable car manufacturers to assemble vehicles with step-by-step instructions and track Key Performance Indicators (KPIs).
 Imagine a vehicle manufacturing plant where individual employees can complete their tasks and receive operational updates without the need for face-to-face communication.
 It goes without saying that these capabilities pave the way for a much higher level of operational efficiency while reducing downtime.

 Augmented reality can also be used in car manufacturing for remote assistance, where a technician can diagnose a problem and provide guidance virtually.
-Remote assistance is a huge cost saver, as it eliminates the need for an expert to travel to the manufacturing facility.
+Remote assistance, as reported in our trends paper, is a huge cost saver because it eliminates the need for an expert to travel to the manufacturing facility.
 On a related note, AR visually-guided assistance to frontline workers also enhances employee skills, which inevitably reduces error rates.